MeoMunDep/Nomis/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `node bot`
+> To run the bot, use the following command: `node meomundep`

 🎇Enjoy!